owensgroup/accelerator-zoo/workspace/notebooks/loops/README.md

 This directory contains TeAAL specifications written based on different load balance strategy from [Loops](https://github.com/gunrock/loops).

 Variants:
-- SpMV: Original = Thread-Mapped, Group-Mapped, Work-Oriented = Merge Path (WIP)
+- SpMV: Original = Thread-Mapped, Group-Mapped, Work-Oriented
-- SpMM: Thread-Mapped, Group-Mapped
+- SpMM: Thread-Mapped, Group-Mapped, Work-Oriented
-- SpGEMM: Thread-Mapped, Group-Mapped
+- SpGEMM: Thread-Mapped, Group-Mapped, Work-Oriented (WIP)

 Terminology (From [A Programming Model for GPU Load Balancing](https://arxiv.org/abs/2301.04792)):
 - Work item/atom: A single unit of work that is to be scheduled onto the GPU.
 We assume that all work atoms have an equal cost during execution.